bolus123/PH1XBAR/README.md

 ## Install from local

-Users can also download our release version on Github and then install it from your local path as follow
+Users can also download our release on Github and then install it from your local path as follow
 ``` r
 install.packages(path_to_file, repos = NULL, type="source")
 ```